cfpb/consumerfinance.gov/docs/installation.md

    that can trigger different options for different environments.
    Since you ran it with no arguments, it will set up the dev environment.

+   It then creates a checksum for `package-lock.json` (if it exists) and `package.json`.
+   This will be used later to determine if dependencies need to be installed.

-   It will then set some env vars for the Node and Bower dependency directories.
+   It will then set some env vars for the Node dependency directories.
-1. **Clean project dependencies** (`clean`)
+1. **Clean and install project dependencies** (`clean_and_install`)

+   The script will now compare the checksums to see if it needs to install dependencies, or if they are already up-to-date.

-   The script will now empty out all installed dependencies, so the new installation can start fresh.
+   If the checksums do not match, the script will empty out all installed dependencies (`clean`) so the new installation can start fresh, then install the latest requested dependencies (`install`).
-1. **Install project dependencies** (`install`)

-   Node and Bower dependencies are installed.
    The `devDependencies` from `package.json` are not installed if the environment is production, and if it's the dev or test environment, it checks to see if Protractor is globally installed.

+   Finally, it creates a new checksum for future comparisons.
 1. **Run tasks to build the project for distribution** (`build`)

    Finally, the script executes `gulp clean` to wipe out any lingering `dist` files, then runs `gulp build` to rebuild everything.

+   If this is the production environment, it also triggers `gulp scripts:ondemand`, which isn't part of a standard `gulp build`.

 ### 2. `backend.sh`